 NIAC Members Roster

-Mr. Baylis has achieved success as a principal, director and manger of numerous environmental, civil infrastructure, water and transportation projects; and is experienced in technical management, project management, operations and staff development.
-Throughout his career, he has worked in global and regional business operation, business development, and with major projects over a billion US dollars in construction value.
+Mr. Baylis has excelled in management, operations, business development, and client service roles; he has achieved success as a principal, director and manager of numerous environmental, civil infrastructure, water and transportation programs and projects; he is experienced with p&l responsibilities, technical review, program management, and staff development; he has served on joint venture boards specifically focused on strategic and larger programs and projects with construction values over a billion (US) dollars.

 Mr. Baylis holds a B.S. in Chemical Engineering from the University of California at Davis.